Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 In 2019, the Berlin State Mint came up with a commemorative Currywurst coin.
 That year, Germans celebrated seven decades since the creation of the favorite dish.
 The coin is made using silver alloy and has an image of Herta Heuwer in the background.

 How about a fun train ride with the family as part of things to do in Wiesbaden?
 The Nerobergbahn is a cable train powered by water.
 It transports visitors from the city to the Neroberg peak.

 At the top, you can take in breathtaking sites of the foothills.
 The train has been operational since 1888 and travels up in three and a half minutes.

 From the Nerotal, enjoy marvelous views and capture as many as you can.
-So be sure to bring along your camera.
+So be sure to bring along your camera and extra cash for you might spot some nice German gifts to buy along the way.
 You’re sure to create some unforgettable family memories here.